-Let's talk about some of these properties.
-These are the criteria that define high quality measurement tools.
-Therefore, these criteria must be considered when selecting instruments for your identification process.
-Within each testing manual you will find information about the validity, reliability, standard error of measurement, and how the tests were normed.
-Let's go into greater detail about these terms.
+Validity, reliability, and standard error of measurement are the criteria that define high quality measurement tools.
+Within each testing manual you will find information about these properties, and how the tests were normed.

-Validity asks this question, "Does this test measure what it says it does"?
+Validity asks the question, "Does this test measure what it says it does"?
 If it doesn't, then results will not be meaningful.
-Validity is a matter of degree and the more valid the instrument is the more you can trust the results to provide you with information about the child based on what it claimed to measure.
+Validity is a matter of degree.
+The more valid an instrument is, the more you can trust the results to provide you with information about the child based on what it measures.

-Reliability means that every time you take the test, the results should be consistent.
+Reliability means that the results should be consistent every time the test is taken.
 In other words, are the scores stable over time?
-Reliability coefficient range from 0-1.0.
+Reliability coefficient range from 0-1.
 The higher the reliability coefficient score, the more reliable the instrument.

 When we administer a test and make decisions about a student's educational program, we want to assume that the score will be reliable.
 It is also important to realize that rating scales and other instruments used in the identification process should have interrater reliability.
-This means that when two raters are scoring a student's work, for example, their scores yield similar results so that whether or not a student is regarded as performing at a high level is not reflective of the bias of the rater (Callahan, Renzulli, Delcourt, & Hertbert-Davis (2013).
+This means that when two raters are scoring a student's work, their scores yield similar results.
+This ensures results are not affected by rater bias, regardless of a student's performance level (Callahan, Renzulli, Delcourt,

+& Hertbert-Davis, 2013).

-Questions that might be considered when selecting a reliable instrument might include:
+Questions that might be considered when selecting a reliable instrument:

-- Stability: Are the test results consistent over time? - Equivalence: Are the test results similar with different forms of the test? - Internal Consistency: Are the items in the test homogeneous? - Reliability Coefficient Range from 0-1.0 - Higher the better, in general should be .80 or higher
+- Stability: Are the test results consistent over time? - Equivalence: Are the test results similar with different forms of the test? - Internal Consistency: Are the items in the test homogeneous? - Reliability Coefficient Range: Is the reliability coefficient high enough?
+In general, it should be .80 or higher

-The Standard Error of Measurement or SEM is the estimate of the amount of variation in the test scores (due to random fluctuations) if you were to give the same test to the same student over and over again.
+The Standard Error of Measurement or SEM is the estimate of the amount of variation in a student's test scores due to random fluctuations.
 If a particular test reports that the SEM is low, then we have greater confidence that the score we obtained is dependable.
 The publishers of commercial tests should report this information in their technical manuals or on their websites.
 SEM will also vary among tests.
-The importance in knowing this is that the reported SEM for a particular test has implications when districts use definitive cut scores for the selection of students for highly capable programs.
-What is important to realize is if a student's score is within the SEM of the cut score, you cannot say if the student is actually above or below that cut score.
-Another caution to consider is that when cut-scores are used as the only tool for making decisions about placement, you might be eliminating a child from placement because he or she might obtain a different test score on another day, and it has nothing to do with what a child knows or does not know-it has to do with the imprecision of tests (Westberg, 2011).
-So for those students scoring close to this cut score you will want to conduct further investigation.
+A test's SEM has important implications for districts using definitive cut scores in their highly capable selection process.
+If a student's score is within the SEM of the cut score, you cannot definitively say whether that student is actually above or below that cut score.
+Another caution to consider is that when cut-scores are used for making decisions about placement, you might be eliminating a child from placement despite the fact that he or she might obtain a different test score on another day.
+This elimination has nothing to do with what a child knows or does not know-it has to do with the imprecision of tests, found (Westberg, 2011).
+Those students scoring close to a cut score will need further investigation (Callahan, Renzulli, Delcourt, & Hertbert-Davis 2013).